OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

-# OpenLMIS-UI Styleguide
+# OpenLMIS-UI Coding Conventions

-This document describes the desired formatting to be used withing the OpenLMIS-UI repositories.
+This document describes the desired formatting to be used withing the OpenLMIS-UI repositories, many of the conventions are adapted from [John Papa's Angular V1 styleguide|https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md] and [SMACSS by Jonathan Snook.|https://smacss.com/]

+## General
+The following conventions should be applied to all sections of UI development:
+* All intentation should be 4 spaces
+* Legacy code should be refactored to meet coding conventions
+* No thrid party libraries should be included in a OpenLMIS-UI repository

+## File Structure

 ## HTML Markup Guidelines